 My Oak My Mama

 I can still see the beautiful leaves that protect me from the sun.
 I also vividly remember the life living on and around it.
-The ants and critters crawling up the massive trunk of this tree.
+The ants and critters crawled up the massive trunk of this tree.

-There are many days, I stood in awe of the beauty of this massive living thing that God created.
+Many days, I stood in awe of the beauty of this massive living thing that God created.

 This mighty tree may bend, but it never breaks.

-The circles of life in this tree.
+The circle of life in this tree.

-I would like to introduce to you my Oak my Mama
+I would like to introduce to you my Oak, my Mama.

-For loving me without abandon and giving me solid roots.
+Thank you, Mama, for loving me without abandon and giving me solid roots.

 You led me to Christ through your faithfulness in your walk.